behnamasadi/software_engineering/UML/README.md

 contained classes have a strong life cycle dependency on the container—essentially, if the container is destroyed, its contents are also destroyed.

-To qualify as a composition, an object and a part must have the following relationship:
+Composition relationship has the following characteristics:

-1) The part (member) is part of the object (class)
+1) The part is the fraction of the object.
-2) The part (member) can only belong to one object (class) at a time
+2) The part can only belong to one object at a time.
-3) The part (member) has its existence managed by the object (class)
+3) The existence of the part is being managed by the object.
-4) The part (member) does not know about the existence of the object (class)
+4) The part does not have any information about about the existence of the object.

 Compositions are one of the easiest relationship types to implement in C++.
 They are typically created as structs or classes with normal data members.